Get the kit — A$297

 Induction Requirements

 Your policy should reference (or include) the minimum induction requirements for new workers.
-The Staff Induction Checklist (Document 32 in the SIL Rescue Kit) is a 26-item checklist covering:
+The Staff Induction Checklist (Document 32 in the Complete SIL Kit) is a 26-item checklist covering:

 What Auditors Check and Common Failures